MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │    │
     =#

-This `void` knot has a single element, `nothing`, displayed as a empty output cell.
+This `void` knot has a single element, `nothing`, that is displayed as a empty output cell.

 ### Constant Queries

-Constant queries are those that, for *each* input, produce a fixed output.
-Using `Lift`, let's construct a query primitive `Hello` that would produce the string `"Hello World"`.
+Constant queries are those that, for *each* input, emit a fixed output.
+Using `Lift`, let's construct a query `Hello` that would emit the string `"Hello World"`.

     Hello = Lift("Hello World")

 To query `void` with `Hello` we write `void[Hello]`.
-Since `void` provides one input, the query `Hello` produces one corresponding output, `"Hello World"`.
+Since `void` provides one input, the query `Hello` emits one corresponding output, `"Hello World"`.

     void[Hello]